umputun/spot/README.md

 Spot is not designed as a direct replacement for Ansible; however, in certain use cases, it can address the same challenges effectively.
 While both tools can be used for deployment and configuration management, there are some key differences between them:

 - **Complexity**: Ansible is a more feature-rich and mature tool, offering a wide range of modules and plugins that can automate many different aspects of infrastructure management.
 Spot, on the other hand, is designed to be simple and lightweight, focusing on a few core features to streamline the deployment and configuration process.
 - **Learning Curve**: Due to its simplicity, Spot has a lower learning curve compared to Ansible.
-It's easier to get started with Spot, making it more suitable for smaller projects or teams with limited experience in infrastructure automation.
+It's easier to start with Spot, making it more suitable for smaller projects or teams with limited experience in infrastructure automation.
 Ansible, while more powerful, can be more complex to learn and configure, especially for newcomers.
-- **Customization**: While both tools offer customization options, Ansible has a more extensive set of built-in modules and plugins that can handle a wide range of tasks out-of-the-box.
+- **Customization**: While both tools offer customization options, Ansible has a more extensive set of built-in modules and plugins that can handle a wide range of tasks out of the box.
 Spot, in contrast, relies on custom scripts and a limited set of built-in commands for its functionality, which might require more manual configuration and scripting for certain use cases.
 - **Community and Ecosystem**: Ansible has a large and active community, as well as a vast ecosystem of roles, modules, and integrations.
 This can be beneficial when dealing with common tasks or integrating with third-party systems.
 Spot, being a smaller and simpler tool, doesn't have the same level of community support or ecosystem.
 - **Ease of installation and external dependencies**: One of the most significant benefits of Spot is that it has no dependencies.
 Being written in Go, it is compiled into a single binary that can be easily distributed and executed on various platforms.
-This eliminates the need to install or manage any additional software, libraries, or dependencies to use Spot.
+This eliminates needing to install or manage any additional software, libraries, or dependencies to use Spot.
 Ansible, on the other hand, is written in Python and requires Python to be installed on both the control host (where Ansible is run) and the managed nodes (remote hosts being managed).
-Additionally, Ansible depends on several Python libraries, which need to be installed and maintained on the control host.
+Additionally, Ansible depends on several Python libraries, which must be installed and maintained on the control host.
 Some Ansible modules may also require specific libraries or packages to be installed on the managed nodes, adding to the complexity of managing dependencies.

 Spot is an appealing choice for those seeking a lightweight, simple, and easy-to-use tool for deployment and configuration management, especially for smaller projects or when extensive features aren't necessary.
 Its single binary distribution, easy-to-comprehend structure, and minimal dependencies offer a low-maintenance solution.
 However, if a more comprehensive tool with a wide range of built-in modules, plugins, and integrations is needed, Ansible may be a better fit.
 While Ansible has advanced features and a robust ecosystem, its reliance on Python and additional libraries can sometimes be less convenient in certain environments or situations with specific constraints.

 </details>

-## Getting latest development version
+## Getting the latest development version

 If you want to try the latest development version, you can install it directly from the master branch.
 There are two ways to do this: